Best Weather Station Manufacturer | Coda Sensors

 Advantages

-High Accuracy: It can accurately measure the redox potential of the solution5.
+High Accuracy: It can accurately measure the redox potential of the solution.

-Good Stability: It can maintain stable and reliable measurement results under different environmental conditions6.
+Good Stability: It can provide stable and reliable measurement results in different environments.

 Limitations

-Interference: Factors like temperature, pH, and other substances in the solution can influence the measurement results.
+Interference: Things like temperature, ph measurement, and other substances in the solution can change the measurement results.

-Calibration Requirement: You must calibrate it regularly to ensure accurate measurement results.
+Calibration Requirement: You need to calibrate it often to get accurate measurement results.

 How to calibrate ORP sensors?